anettrolikova/planett/index.md

 [OnFinality](https://www.onfinality.io/) ⭐️
 [Bitfwd](https://www.bitfwd.com/) ⭐️

-# Public presence and Talks
+# Public presence
-Over the year+ in Crypto space I gave a few talks and was apart of panel discussions.
 Here are recordings from ones that has been recorded:

 I gave a lightning talk [introducing Ethereum Magicians as a Community and Tech Forum](https://twitter.com/smpalladino/status/1181076398301036544?s=20) on ETHPlanet Lightning talks in Osaka